 The cell itself is tiny but everything in it is inconceivably tinier.
 It’s hard to imagine a way that giant objects in the solar system could influence a human germ cell if it survives and reproduces.
-But we could picture things happening to a human being before they have children changing their brain and circulatory system a bit through their lively circulating environment, and that those subtly changed systems could change some of their body’s cells including germ cells.
+But we no question things happening to a human being before they have children dynamically affects their brain and circulatory system through their lively circulating environment, and that those subtly changed systems could influence things in some of their body’s cells including germ cells.
 If so, the biological and ideological door would be “open” to a subtly different ovum cell, for example, that could do its business of how its DNA expresses itself in a new individual a little differently than its DNA would otherwise “dictate”.